 In a medium bowl, add the warm water and stir in the sugar until it dissolves.
-Sprinkle the yeast on top and let sit until it starts to get foamy, which should take about 10 minutes.
+Sprinkle the yeast on top and let sit until it starts to get foamy, which should take 10-15 minutes.

 In a large bowl, add the flour and salt and stir to combine.
 Add the oil and yeast mixture and stir until a dough starts to form.

 Turn the dough out onto a lightly floured work surface and begin to knead.
-The dough will be a bit sticky; if it’s too sticky to handle you can add a little more flour until it’s easier to work with.
-When you’re done kneading, the dough should be soft, smooth and a little sticky.
+The dough should be a bit sticky, but if it’s too sticky to handle you can add a little more flour until it’s easier to work with.
+When you’re done kneading, the dough should be soft, smooth, and a little sticky.